A One Act Play

 Tannoy Announcement: Groundsman Casey Jones, will groundsman Casey Jones please report to the clubhouse.

 Casey: Alan Birch, professional paid up member of the nasty bastards’ club.
+Now he is a bigot!
+He won’t employ any Poles or Eastern Europeans and they’re better qualified than the shower that are coming out of the Techs now.
 Management you see, too many chiefs and not enough Indians and he was on the terraces with me back in the eighties.
 I could tell the committee a few stories about him in his Doctor Martens, Blue Parka and skin head cut.
 He always wanted to start trouble and I was more interested in the football.
 He was a Psycho back then and I’m not sure anything’s changed.
 I know what did change him.
 Margaret Thatcher’s dictatorship.
 The Eighties, the lost decade.
 You know, I don’t think this country has grieved properly.
 When somebody dies you go through the stages of grieving, numbness, sadness, anger, despair, acceptance.
 Well were still in the numbness phase.
 We didn’t know what hit us.
 The nineties were a blur and then what about this decade that’s just been, in the bright new shiny 21st century.
 9/11, 7/7 and you see we’re not meant to care.
 Your ordinary Joe is not meant to care.
 Born here, Live Here, Die Here!

 Just do your shopping in Sainsburys and shut up.
 Just do your shopping and keep your nose clean.
 Just do your shopping, contribute to the economy, pay your council tax, numb your mind watching the telly.
 Say nothing, do nothing!
 Just live and pay your taxes and then die.
 The Greeks have got the right idea mind, rioting in the streets.
 That’s what we need here, a little bit of rioting like we had at the start of the 1980’s.